asusoda/Corundum/CorundumInstaller/Installer-Readme.txt

 Building the installer:
     Simply run gradlew build and look in build/libs.
 If gradlew doesn't work for you, download Gradle, install it, and run gradle build.
 If dependencies don't work for you...
 Well...
 I may include a simple non-gradle build script.
+    However, due to potential licensing issues, you'll have to download zip4j 1.3.2 manually.
+You can find it here: http://mvnrepository.com/artifact/net.lingala.zip4j/zip4j/1.3.2.
+Just download the jar to this directory and run the .bat/sh